-Investment firms nowadays are in the race of developing sophisticated algorithms for stocks trading.
+Investment firms nowadays are in the race of developing sophisticated algorithms for stock trading.
 Whether it is about stock price prediction, stock market sentiment analysis or Equity research, they need a large volume of accurate data.
 It is often the case that they have the capital to hire a troop of developers.
 For independent researchers to predict the stock market, there is an affordable method to obtain the data at scale effortlessly.

 The URL we are going to need is https://finance.yahoo.com/quote/BAC/balance-sheet?p=BAC

-1) Create a new project：
+Step 1: Create a new project

 Click “+ Task” under Advance Mode.
 Enter the URL into the box and click “Save URL”.
 This will bring to the Bank of America Stock Market with Octoparse built-in browser.

 The data is presented in the form of Table cells.
 As a result, the bot needs to scrape by table rows.
 To clarify what I mean, we can open up Chrome developer tools and inspect the website source.
 The whole table is constructed with <tr>, and <tr> consists of multiple <td>s which stands for the data of a row.
 The data we are going to extract is stored inside each <td>.
-It makes sense that the bot follows the logic of source code, and extract the information by rows.
+It makes sense that the bot follows the logic of the source code, and extracts the information by rows.

-2) Next, we need to tell the bot what information we want to obtain.
+Next, we need to tell the bot what data we want to obtain.
 Click any number from the table cell.
 The bot discovers other numbers from the same column.
 As I mentioned earlier, we need to follow the logic of the source code and extract by rows.
 In this case, click “TR” at the bottom of the Action Panel.
 Now Octoparse finds the first row.
 This is great!
 Choose “Select All Sub-Element”, then choose “Select All” to proceed.

-3) Now all elements have been selected successfully.
+Now, all elements have been selected successfully.
 Choose “Extract Data in the loop” command to continue.